Battle of Grozny (August 1996): Battle

-When the Russian military sent another column on August 8, they too were stopped and lost many vehicles to Chechen ambushes.
-On the fifth day of the battle, 900 fresh soldiers of the 276th Motor Rifle Regiment attempted to retake the center of the city, but failed at the price of about half of them being killed or wounded within just two days.
-Only one column of armored vehicles succeeded in delivering some supplies to the besieged federal stronghold in the city center and evacuating some of the wounded.
-Over the course of five days of counterattacking, Russian columns lost 18 tanks, 69 other armoured vehicles, and 23 trucks and cars.
-In addition, four helicopters were shot down.
+On August 10, the Russians launched a counteroffensive, which achieved some success, the Minutka Square was captured from the raid, and the garrisons surrounded in some parts of the city began to assist the attackers.
+As a result, by August 13, a significant part of the city had been recaptured, although with heavy losses for the Russian side.
+As military historian Evgeny Norin notes, by August 14, the Chechens had no chance to turn the situation in their favor.
+At the same time, the Russians captured about 40 fighters.

 The head of the International Red Cross in Grozny said that "most of the city is mined, and there's a lot of aerial bombardments."
 The European Union called on both sides to cease fire immediately, without effect.
 Russian President Boris Yeltsin declared a day of mourning for the victims in Chechnya.
 Battles also continued on the outskirts of the city and elsewhere in the republic.

 On August 19, Russian General Kostantin Pulikovsky surrounded the city and issued an ultimatum that the Chechen fighters should leave Grozny within 48 hours or face an all-out attack.
 The threat resulted in mass panic among the remaining civilian population, estimated by Human Rights Watch at 300,000.
 Strikes by aircraft and artillery commenced on August 20.
 In chaotic scenes, as the bombardment indiscriminately hit residential areas and at least one hospital, terrified refugees fled the city.
 Many of them were reportedly killed when their columns were hit by artillery fire.
 In all, about 220,000 refugees fled the city.

 The number of those who remained in the city was estimated by Memorial at between 50,000 and 70,000, and males older than 11 were considered suspected fighters and not let through the Russian lines.
 Many refugees were also fired on at checkpoints, and Russian state television ORT journalist Ramzan Khadzhiev was shot dead by federal soldiers while trying to flee the city.
 Russian General Alexander Lebed managed to mostly avert further bloodshed in Grozny.
 Meanwhile, the Russian offensive in the southern mountains continued.